dydact/manify/README.md

 - [notebook-archive](https://github.com/pchlenski/manify/tree/notebook_archive).
 This branch contains dozens of Jupyter notebooks and datasets that were used to develop the library and carry out various benchmarks for the Mixed Curvature Decision Trees and Random Forests paper.

+## Contributing
+Please read our [contributing guide](https://github.com/pchlenski/manify/blob/main/CONTRIBUTING.md) for details on how to contribute to the project.

 ## Citation
 If you use our work, please cite the `Manify` paper: